lordfeck/no-wei/README.md

 NO-WEI!
 =========
 A simple JavaScript banner for your website.
-It informs Google Chrome netizens of the coming abhorrent attack on their freedom and privacy from the rotten WEI (Web Environment Integrity) anti-feature.
+It informs Google Chrome wielding netizens of the coming abhorrent attack on their freedom and privacy from proposed WEI (Web Environment Integrity) anti-feature.

 The banner will only show for Chrome users.
 It will explain very briefly and politely why they should consider another browser.
 There is also a link to an online resource that informs of the dangers posed by WEI.